The Gentle Women of Faenza, Italy

 I had a wonderful opportunity to visit a winery while on my visit to the Emilia-Romagna region of Italy.
-It still amazes me, even today, that a woman, Ruenza Santandrea, is the “Presidente” of Gruppo Cevico vini Romagnoli, the company that owns the winery in the area of Castel Bolognese called Tenuta Masselina.
+It still amazes me that a woman, Ruenza Santandrea, is the “Presidente” of Gruppo Cevico vini Romagnoli, the company that owns this winery in the area of Castel Bolognese called Tenuta Masselina.
+And soon I will tell you why.

-Since I was fascinated by the ceramic logo on the wine bottles of the more prestigious wines at Tenuta Masselina, I had to do a little research on them.
+It all had to do with the ceramic label.
+I was fascinated by this ceramic logo on the gorgeous wine bottles of the more prestigious wines at Tenuta Masselina, so I had to do a little research on them to find out more about their fascinating history and the history of the little girl, now Presidente Ruenza Santandrea.

-The Manfredi family, which ruled Faenza in the 14th and 15th centuries, enriched the ceramic with works of art and architecture, including buildings from the Renaissance- style Cathedral, the Governor’s Palace and the International Museum of Ceramics.
-It is this museum that now houses piece from all over the world, where there is a rich section that is dedicated to Faenza pottery during the golden age of the Renaissance.
+The Manfredi family, which ruled Faenza in the 14th and 15th centuries, enriched the ceramic with works of art and architecture, including buildings from the Renaissance-style Cathedral, the Governor’s Palace, and the International Museum of Ceramics.
+It is this museum that now houses pieces from all over the world, where there is a rich section that is dedicated to Faenza pottery during the golden age of the Renaissance.

 So you can see the great influence that was put on this little girl Ruenza Santandrea growing up in a village rich in culture and history of the ceramics.
 It makes sense that she would now as a grown woman, use this as the “label” for her specialty line of wines at Tenuta Masselina.